Skip to content

 workspace_client=workspace_client,

-catalog="main", # Your Unity Catalog catalog name
+catalog="my_catalog", # Your Unity Catalog name

 debug=False,